brookylaris/ris0213botupdate/README.md

-# Rage Stat Disord Bot
+# RageStat Disord Bot

 ----
 ## What is the [Rage Bot]
-> Rage Bot is Discord Bot with alot of special statistic commands and has Moderaion commands like: *Ban, Kick, Mute, Warn* and more!
+> Ragestat is Discord Bot with alot of special commands and has Moderaion commands like: *Ban, Kick, Mute, Warn* and more!

 ## Support
 * If you have any questions feel free to join the **[Main Server] (https://discord.gg/exEBTMA)**
 ----

-# Commands
+# Featured Commands

 * `r?weather` **Shows the weather in a place** _Usage_: *r?weather <place> [country]*
 * `r?clap` **Puts 👏 between your message** _Usage_: *r?calp <text>*